The Birmingham & West Midlands group of the Victorian Society donates £2000 to Birmingham Cathedral restoration project

 Funded by event ticket sales, the Birmingham and West Midlands group was able to donate £2000 to the Divine Beauty Appeal, a campaign to restore the stained-glass windows at Birmingham Cathedral.

-Saturday marked an important day for the restoration of Birmingham Cathedral.
 We are delighted to announce that the Birmingham and West Midlands group have donated £2000 to restore the beautiful stained-glass windows of Birmingham Cathedral.
 Designed by Birmingham born artist Edward Burne-Jones and made in the workshop of William Morris, the stained-glass windows have inspired visitors for 130 years.
 The windows need vital repairs and cleaning carried out, as well as work to ensure their protection and preservation for future generations.

 A popular Day School event exploring the work of Edward Burne-Jones at the Birmingham and Midland Institute was attended by over 100 Victorian Society members.
 Tickets purchased for the event by members raised the funds to make the donation possible and the cheque for £2000 was presented to the Dean of Birmingham at the Day School event on Saturday.
 The Victorian Society as a whole would like to thank each and every member who has made this possible.